October 1, 2026 - May 1, 2027

 Dr. Edna C. Alfaro

-Dr. Alfaro utilizes the ecological and academic resilience frameworks to better understand the processes by which environmental, cultural, and familial factors interact with one another and impact Latinx high school and college students.
-This year, Dr. Alfaro’s lab students will assist with research related to experiences with discrimination, relationships with parents, siblings, romantic partners, and friends, and college students’ academic and mental health outcomes.
+Dr. Alfaro utilizes the ecological and academic resilience frameworks to better understand the processes by which environmental, cultural, and familial factors interact with one another and impact high school and college students.
+This year, Dr. Alfaro’s lab students will assist with research related to relationships with parents, siblings, romantic partners, and friends, and college students’ academic and mental health outcomes.

 Dr. Eunjin Seo